 - Enroll Senior year.
 Available fall only.

-- Students will start thesis in this course.
+- Students will start writing their thesis in this course.

 BIOL 4961H: Thesis Writing in the Biological Sciences: Conveying and Contextualizing Results